 HOLLAND, Mich., Jan.
-13, 2020 /PRNewswire/ — Genesis Innovation Group’s cultivate(MD) Capital Fund II, LP, a fund focused on investments into early stage healthcare companies with innovative technologies, announces its participation in Virtual Incision Corporation’s raise of $20 million in Series B+ financing.
+13, 2020 /PRNewswire/ — Genesis Innovation Group’s cultivate(MD) Seed Fund, a fund focused on investments into early-stage healthcare companies with innovative technologies, announces its participation in Virtual Incision Corporation’s raise of $20 million in Series B+ financing.
 Virtual Incision is a medical device company pioneering the first-of-its-kind, miniaturized surgical robot and the funds will support the regulatory and clinical programs leading to the commercialization of the company’s MIRA™ (“miniaturized in vivo robotic assistant”) Surgical Robotic Platform.
 MIRA is an investigational portable robot that enables surgeons to perform minimally invasive surgeries in any hospital or surgery center, without the space or infrastructure typically required for other mainframe robotic systems.

 Weighing only two pounds, the miniature handheld platform has full robotic capabilities, and can easily be moved from room to room.
 Unlike today’s large, mainframe-like robots that reach into the body from outside the patient, Virtual Incision’s investigational MIRA Surgical Robotic Platform features a small, self-contained surgical device that is inserted through a single midline umbilical incision in the patient’s abdomen.

 Virtual Incision’s technology is designed to enable complex multi-quadrant abdominal surgeries utilizing existing tools and techniques familiar to surgeons, and does not require a dedicated operating room or specialized infrastructure.
 Because of its much smaller size, the robot is expected to be significantly less expensive than existing robotic alternatives for laparoscopic surgery.